viboes/std-make/README.md

 The first factoy `make` uses conversion constructor from the underlying type.

-The second factory is used to be able to do emplace construction given the specific type.
+The second factory `make` is used to be able to do emplace construction given the specific type.

 ## Customization point

-This proposal takes advatage of overloading the `make`/`emplace` functions adding a the tags `type<T>`.
+This proposal takes advatage of overloading the `make` functions adding a the tags `type<T>` and `in_place_t`.

-We could rename the customization points `make`/`emplace` function to `custom_make`/`custom_emplace` for example, to make more evident that these are customization points.
+We could rename the customization points `make` function to `custom_make` for example, to make more evident that these are customization points.

-# Reference
+# Technical Specification

 ## Synopsis